-Managed moves are processes which allow pupils/students to move between schools without the stigma of exclusion.
-SWA works collaboratively on managed moves as an alternative to exclusion, or as an opportunity to provide a pupil/student with a "fresh start" when it is felt that all other processes have been exhausted or where the relationship between the pupil/student, parent/carer and the Academy has in effect broken down.
+A managed moves is process which allows pupils/students to move between schools without the stigma of a permanent exclusion.
+SWA works collaboratively on managed moves as an alternative to permanent exclusion, or as an opportunity to provide a pupil/student with a "fresh start" when it is felt that all other processes have been exhausted or where the relationship between the pupil/student, parent/carer and the Academy has in effect broken down.
+A managed move should be agreed by all parties involved, including the parents/carers and the admission authority of the new school.